 You can convert EPUB to MOBI with a browser-based conversion tool (like CloudConvert), downloadable software (or Calibre), or a full eBook service that includes file format conversion (like BookBaby).

-This might be surprising to a lot of people, but you don’t typically need to convert EPUBs to MOBIs as an author in 2021.
-This used to be a much bigger deal because Amazon didn’t automatically convert EPUBs to MOBIs, but now they do.
+This might be surprising to a lot of people, but you don’t typically need to convert EPUBs to MOBIs as an author in 2022.
+This used to be a much bigger deal because Amazon didn’t automatically convert EPUBs to their own format, but now they do.

 However, it is wise to upload your EPUB to Kindle Previewer to see exactly how your eBook will look on an Amazon Kindle device before publishing on Amazon’s marketplace.